 This raises a SystemStackError on my OS X Lion machine, but it causes a segmentation fault on Ubuntu 10.04 i686 (running 2.6.32-38).
 I've attached a dump of an IRB session which finishes with a segfault.

-#3 Updated by Shugo Maeda about 4 years ago
+#3 Updated by Shugo Maeda over 4 years ago

 - Status changed from Assigned to Closed